cnaphan/osler-mb-console/README.md

 ==========================
 Special attention must be paid to how the broker maintains its routing rules.
 Primarily, the rules are kept in the broker's memory.
 Secondarily, the broker also keeps the latest copy on its local file system.
 It reads the rules in, if ever they should disappear from memory (re-deployment, power failure, etc...)
 Lastly, if they are not on the local file system, it will ask for a copy from the console.

-The console also maintains a copy on its local file system, called "default-routing-rules.xml" under /WEB-INF/xml.
+The console also maintains a copy on its local file system, called "local-routing-rules.xml" under /WEB-INF/xml.
 Whenever it updates the routing rules, it also writes the latest version here.
-It uses this version for caching purposes and also to supply the broker if it should ever need a fresh copy, via the /event/getDefaultRoutingRules web service.
+It uses this version for caching purposes.

 The console interacts with the broker via the classes XmlTransport (abstract superclass) and RestXmlTransport (subclass).
 RestXmlTransport contains the code to call the read and update web services.
 Other implementations of XmlTransport are used for testing purposes (i.e. MemXmlTransport for unit-testing and LocalFileXmlTransport for development mode).
 The transport mechanism used in each deployment environment is configured in Config.groovy and can be seen on the console homepage.